Changing of the Guard: Seasonal Schedule

 • The Korean War Memorial Contemplative Bench in Section 48, near Memorial Amphitheater, honors and invites reflection upon the many lives lost in the Korean conflict.
 On July 27, 1987, the Korean War Veterans Association and the veterans service organization No Greater Love dedicated the memorial bench in a ceremony that included Korean War veterans, the South Korean ambassador and the secretary of Veterans Affairs.
 The bench rests under the shade of trees donated by South Korea: a Korean white pine tree, dedicated by President Roh Tae Woo in 1989, and a Korean mountain ash.
 The bench’s inscription quotes writer (and World War II veteran) Herman Wouk: “The beginning of the end of war lies in remembrance.”

 • In Section 21, the Borinqueneers Memorial Tree and Plaque honor the Korean War service of the U.S. Army’s 65th Infantry Regiment, which consisted almost entirely of soldiers from Puerto Rico.
-Approximately 65,000 Puerto Ricans served during the Korean War, most with the 65th.
+At least 61,000 Puerto Ricans served during the Korean War, most with the 65th.
 Nicknamed “The Borinqueneers,” after the Taino name for Puerto Rico (“Borinquen”), the unit originated in 1899 as the Battalion of Porto Rican Volunteers, shortly after the United States gained control of Puerto Rico as a result of the Spanish-American War.
 It officially became part of the U.S. Army in 1908.
 Due to racist ideologies, the Puerto Rican unit received non-combat assignments during World War I and World War II, as did most segregated African American units.
 However, the Borinqueneers soon had the opportunity to prove themselves in combat.
 On July 26, 1948, President Harry S. Truman issued Executive Order 9981, which prohibited racial discrimination in the U.S. armed forces and led to the desegregation of military units.
 In Korea two years later, the United States entered its first war with an integrated military.

 In August 1950, the 65th Infantry Regiment arrived in Pusan, South Korea and went into action almost immediately.
 In years of fierce fighting with North Korean and Chinese forces, the unit was credited with a total of 15,787 enemy killed-in-action and 2,169 enemy prisoners of war; it suffered 1,510 battlefield casualties.
 According to General Douglas MacArthur, “the Puerto Ricans forming the ranks of the gallant 65th Infantry give daily proof on the battlefields of Korea of their courage, determination and resolute will to victory.”
 Members of the 65th Infantry Regiment received four Distinguished Service Crosses and 125 Silver Stars, among many other decorations.
 In 2016, Congress awarded the unit the Congressional Gold Medal.